Monsta X: Endorsements

 In March 2015, Monsta X had been selected as advertising models for the Korean casual brand Litmus before their official debut.
+On October 25, the group collaborated with the Korean online shopping store Melon Shopping to promote Monsta X's first MD product.

+In August 2016, the group became advertising models for the Korean telecommunications company KT's rate plan Y-Teen by releasing various contents to appeal to teenagers as its main target.

 In February 2017, they became the promotional models for the mobile maritime MMORPG Great Ocean.
-In August, they filmed a F/W commercial for the Italian sportswear brand Kappa, representing street culture.
+In August, the group filmed a F/W commercial for the Italian sportswear brand Kappa, representing street culture.

-In April 2018, Monsta X partnered with Lens Town, a fashion eyewear and contact lens company, to work as models.
-The group participated in the release process with Lens Town to produce their lens as "Monsta X Lens" or "MnX" and the members coordinated their designs and detail points.
-The lens released officially in May.
-On October 1, they became the print ad models for the Korean cosmetics brand Tony Moly's lip tint cosmetic line.
-On October 4, the group partnered with the French-founded Italian luxury fashion design house Moncler, with the company's new flagship store in Minato ward, Tokyo.
+In March 2018, Monsta X was officially selected as the second model of Kakao Games through the mobile game play channel KakaoTalk Game Star.
+In April, they partnered with Lens Town, a fashion eyewear and contact lens company, to work as models.
+The group participated in the release process with Lens Town to produce their lens as "Monsta X Lens" or "MnX", while the members coordinated their designs and detail points.
+The lens were released officially in May.
+In May, Monsta X collaborated with Austrian producer of crystal glass and jewelry Swarovski for the group's world tour.
+On September 13, they did a collaboration event with the American headwear brand New Era and Japan-based electronic commerce and internet company DMM.com.
+On October 1, the group became the print advertising models for the Korean cosmetics brand Tony Moly's lip tint cosmetics line, as well as moisturizer and hand cream.
+On October 4, they partnered with the French-founded Italian luxury fashion design house Moncler, with the new flagship store of the company in Minato, Tokyo.